mdikcinar/Fastlane-Configured/README.md

 default_platform(:ios)

-# Import the shared Fastfile containing the deploy lane logic
+# Clone the shared Fastfile containing the deploy lane logic
+require 'tmpdir'
+Dir.mktmpdir do |tmpdir|
+  clone_folder = File.join(tmpdir, "fastlane-config")
+  sh("git clone git@github.com:mdikcinar/Fastlane-Configured.git #{clone_folder}")
+  # Import all required files from the cloned repository
-import '../../../../bin/fastlane/Fastfile'
+  import "#{clone_folder}/Fastfile"
+end

+# Import configs.rb if you created common one for monorepo or default Appfile will be used

 platform :ios do
   desc "Deploy production application to TestFlight"